SaftIng/safting.github.io/doc/phpframework/addition.md

 The following list contains additions shipped with _Saft_ in the default distribution.

-### Virtuoso

-<a class="btn" href="virtuoso">More information</a>

-Store adapter to OpenLink's [Virtuoso Universal Server](http://virtuoso.openlinksw.com/).
-It provides triple/quad store functionality as well as RDBMS functionality.

-### HttpStore

-<a class="btn" href="httpstore">More information</a>

-Store adapter to access SPARQL-endpoints over HTTP.

 ### ARC2

 <a class="btn" href="ARC2">More information</a>

 This backend provides a Store adapter which utilizes ARC2 for storing RDF data in a MySQL database.
 ARC2 itself also provides serializer and parser for a couple of RDF serializations.
 It is planned to support that too.

 Saft supports ARC2 for storing RDF in a MySQL database.

+### Erfurt

+The [Erfurt framework](https://github.com/AKSW/Erfurt) is a mature Semantic Web API for Social Semantic Software.
+It provides a good query cache solution we wanted to provide through Saft.

-### MemcacheD
+### HttpStore

-Cache adapter to store cache entries in the RAM using MemcacheD daemon.

-Requires the php extension `memcached` which is provided by the package `php5-memcached` in [debian](https://packages.debian.org/stable/php5-memcached) and [ubuntu](http://packages.ubuntu.com/trusty/php5-memcached) and the memcached (daemon), which is provided by the package `memcached` in [debian](https://packages.debian.org/stable/memcached) and [ubuntu](http://packages.ubuntu.com/trusty/memcached)
+<a class="btn" href="httpstore">More information</a>

+Store adapter to access SPARQL-endpoints over HTTP.

 ### Redland

 <a class="btn" href="redland">More information</a>

 Provides data serializer and parser.
 Implements the _Saft.data_ and _Saft.Rdf_ interfaces.

+### Virtuoso

+<a class="btn" href="virtuoso">More information</a>

+Store adapter to OpenLink's [Virtuoso Universal Server](http://virtuoso.openlinksw.com/).
+It provides triple/quad store functionality as well as RDBMS functionality.